Contact St Mark's

 Dates of our upcoming all-age services can be found here when they are available.

-Sunday 9th June (Day of Pentecost, First Communion, All-Age Eucharist) We’d love you to join us!
+Sunday 30th March (Mothering Sunday with Holy Communion for all ages).
+We’d love you to join us!
 Everyone is welcome.

 We are delighted to work in partnership with our church school, Bishop Gilpin Church of England School.
 This is a popular primary school within our parish and close to St Mark’s which was ranked as ‘outstanding’ in its last Ofsted inspection.
 With the clergy at St Mary’s Wimbledon, members of St Mark’s take assemblies at the school, help at RE days, hold services for the school including regular school Eucharists, and participate in lessons.
 The Team Vicar is also on the governing body.